 2. Create a brand strategy for your new business

-Start with a blank sheet of paper and fully define your company’s vision, mission, and values.
+Start with a blank sheet of paper to create your brand strategy, and fully define your company’s vision, mission, and values.

 Once you’ve done that, articulate your brand positioning.

 Brand positioning explains how your company differentiates in the marketplace and how you are different from your competitors.

 Brand positioning will be crucial when you write a business plan.
 Lenders and investors will want to understand how you will differentiate and why those differences will help you succeed.